paradoxical-dev/color_compiler.nvim/README.md

-# color_compiler.nvim
+# color-compiler.nvim

 A simple utility to precompile your current theme to improve startup times

 # Overview

-Color compiler is perfect for those who heavily modify their colorscheme, setting multiple custom overrides of highlight groups.
+color-compiler is perfect for those who heavily modify their colorscheme, setting multiple custom overrides of highlight groups.

 If this is you, you know that doing this comes with a price... *valuable milliseconds*